ray-project/ray/doc/source/train/huggingface-accelerate.rst

 Hugging Face Accelerate provides two approaches to configure your run:

 1. Use `accelerate config` to generate a configuration YAML file, and use `accelerate launch $YOUR_PY_SCRIPT --config_file=$YOUR_CONFIG_YAML` to launch via CLI.
-2. Set configurations through the `accelerate.Accelerator <https://huggingface.co/docs/accelerate/main/en/package_reference/accelerator#accelerate.Accelerator>`_
-object in your Python script, then run your script with custom launcher.
+2. Set configurations through the `accelerate.Accelerator <https://huggingface.co/docs/accelerate/main/en/package_reference/accelerator#accelerate.Accelerator>`_ object in your Python script, then run your script with a custom launcher.

 In Ray Train, you should always use the second approach, where Ray TorchTrainer acts as a distributed launcher and automatically sets up the Torch distributed environment and run thr training function on all workers.